Nonlinear skin breathing modes in one-dimensional nonreciprocal mechanical lattices: Introduction

 \section{Introduction}

-Nonreciprocal mechanical metamaterials have recently attracted significant attention~\cite{BLLC2019,HHIAKMLST2020,WWM2022,ASPMCACBOPG2023,VGGSMC2024,JS2025,SDC2025,VGBVTCC2025}.
+Nonreciprocal mechanical metamaterials have recently attracted significant attention~\cite{BLLC2019,BMMFLTV2018,HHIAKMLST2020,WWM2022,ASPMCACBOPG2023,VGGSMC2024,JS2025,SDC2025,VGBVTCC2025}.
 These metamaterials provide a versatile platform to explore non-Hermitian physics and wave control, as they can in general be effectively modeled by simple mass–spring systems in which the left- and right-going spring couplings differ from one another.
-Among the most fundamental features of these systems is the non-Hermitian skin effect (NHSE), whereby all of the normal modes collapse at one edge of the system under open boundary conditions (OBCs)~\cite{KEBB2018,LT2019,YW2018,OKSS2020,OS2023,WC2023,ZZCLC2023}.
+Among the most fundamental features of these systems is the non-Hermitian skin effect (NHSE), whereby all the normal modes collapse at one edge of the system under open boundary conditions (OBCs)~\cite{KEBB2018,LT2019,YW2018,OKSS2020,OS2023,WC2023,ZZCLC2023}.
 The NHSE was first demonstrated in experiment in mechanical systems~\cite{BLLC2019,GBVC2020} before finding analogues in electronics~\cite{LSMZYWJJZ2021,JMAFS2025}, acoustics~\cite{ZYGGCYCXLJYSCZ2021,MAPPA2023}, optics~\cite{WKHHSGTS2020,PVRRVF2025}, and other phononic settings~\cite{LDHKL2025}.
-This provide a compelling motivation for a deeper investigation of nonreciprocal mechanical systems.
+These developments provide strong motivation for a deeper and systematic investigation of nonreciprocal mechanical systems.

 Nevertheless, research on the interplay between the NHSE and nonlinearity has largely overlooked mechanical systems, focusing instead on photonic lattices like the Hatano–Nelson (HN) model with onsite nonlinearity~\cite{Y2021,E2022c,KMM2023,JCZL2023,G2024,MCKA2024,WWLQZLLL2025}.
 Through these studies it was found that nonlinear NHSE persists for finite-amplitude waves.
 More specifically, perturbation methods clarified in theory and numerical simulations the emergence of nonlinear skin modes from their linear counterparts as the nonlinearity grows~\cite{KMM2023,JCZL2023,MCKA2024}.
-However, the particularity of these modes is that they are stationary, a property inherent to systems governed by first-order differential equations such as $\dot{y}=Hy$.
+However, the particularity of these modes is that they are stationary, a property inherent from systems governed by first-order differential equations such as $i\dot{y}=Hy$.
 Indeed, solutions in such systems are of the form $y(t)=U e^{-i\Omega t}$ reducing their dynamics to the eigenvalue problem $Hu=\Omega u$.
 It follows that, the field profile $\lvert y(t)\rvert = U$ becomes time-independent~\cite{KMM2023,JCZL2023,MCKA2024}.